garfix/nli-go/README.md

 # NLI-GO

 nli-go is a library, written in Go, that provides a Natural Language Interface to databases.
-It is a I use it to experiment with nli techniques.
+It is a semantic parser and execution engine.
+I use it to experiment with nli techniques.
 It is not stable yet and backward-incompatible changes can be made at any time.

 ## Demo